11+ Exam Creative Writing Guide: Help Your Child Write Their Way to Victory

 c.
 Developing characters: Encourage your child to flesh out their characters by creating detailed descriptions, including their personality traits, motivations, and backstories.
 Well-developed characters add depth and authenticity to the story.

-Engaging Openings: Capturing the Reader's Attention
+Engaging Openings: Capture the Reader's Attention with these Exercises

 In the context of exams, it is crucial for your child's writing to capture the examiner's attention from the very beginning.
 The opening lines should intrigue, engage, and entice the reader to continue.
 Help your child craft engaging openings by: